youla-dev/slackster/README.md

 * Testing Slack UI in the home tab or in message blocks (button/input/etc.).
 No dependency on Slack API.
 * Integration with GO testing library.

+## Motivation

+Slack has a great API for building interactive apps ([https://api.slack.com/block-kit](https://api.slack.com/block-kit)), but no tools to test it.
+Via Slackster you can do it.

+## Usage

 ```go
 func TestSimple(t *testing.T) {
 	teamId := fmt.Sprintf("%v", time.Now().UnixNano())